DmitryOvchinnikov/composers/README.md

-# composers
+# composers.io
-Study project.
-An app to collect compositions different composers.
+composers.io is a study project: an app to collect and represent the data of members/composers, for example, their new compositions with notations.